JACKSONVILLE, Fla. – The year of 1925. Calvin Coolidge was our president. The cost of gas was between 20 to 30 cents a gallon.

 She was born and raised with her 2 brothers and 2 sisters, in Cordele, Georgia -- about 60 miles south of Macon.
 Mrs. Evans eventually had 3 children of her own.

-Today, not only is she the oldest living alumnus from her high school class, but in her lifetime, Mrs. Evans told me she’s said goodbye to all of her siblings, 2 husbands, and 2 of her children.
+Today, not only is she the oldest living alumnus from her high school class, but in her lifetime, Mrs. Evans told me she’s said goodbye to all of her siblings, two husbands, and two of her children.

 “It bothered me for a while,” she admitted.
 “Through prayer and supplication, I can learn how to get through it.”